 (2) The port authority is to issue to each person who is authorised to give infringement notices under this Division a certificate stating that the person is so authorised, and the authorised person is to produce the certificate whenever required to do so by a person to whom an infringement notice has been or is about to be given.

 Part 10 — Miscellaneous

-131. Miscellaneous offences
+131. Hindering, offence

 (1) A person who hinders the operation of this Act commits an offence.

 Penalty: $5 000.

 (2) A person hinders the operation of this Act if the person —